aammd/Habitat_Filtering/MS/OrgSize.md

 One of the most profound differences between organisms is their body size.
 Macroscopic (> 1mm) and microscopic (< 1 mm) animals differ in population size, growth rates, morphological complexity, genome size, and modes of dispersal.
-These biological properties of organisms are in turn expected to affect rates of speciation, dispersal, selection and drift -- the four processes underlying community assembly.
+These biological properties are in turn expected to affect rates of speciation, dispersal, selection and drift -- the four processes underlying community assembly.
 In this framework, speciation populates the regional pool, dispersal refers to